Queensland Tertiary Admissions Centre

 Course outline

 limitations of people, resulting from illness, disease, or disability.
-You’ll develop skills, through study and clinical placements, to enter the profession and help break down barriers for people living with disability.
+They’ll develop skills, through study and clinical placements, to enter the profession and help break down barriers for people living with disability.
 For more information, visit Bachelor of Prosthetics and Orthotics at UniSC – University of the Sunshine Coast.

 Other requirements